tyasird/pFLEX/README.md

 | AATF | 0.042 | -0.088 | -0.016 |
 | BCL6 | -0.019 | 0.112 | -0.074 |

-CSV, Excel, Parquet, and `.p` files are supported; `.p` files are read as Parquet.
+CSV, Excel, and Parquet files are supported.
 Parquet is recommended for larger matrices.

 The packaged example inputs are real DepMap 25Q2 tissue subsets filtered to genes present in CORUM: